aditivir29/AQIR_ADS/README.md

 Adaptive Quantum Image Representation with Adaptive Depth Suppression

-This repository contains the simulation code, analytically constructed quantum circuits, and experimental results associated with the research work:
+This repository contains the complete simulation code, analytically constructed quantum circuits, and experimental results for the research work:

 AQIR-ADS: A Noise-Aware Adaptive Quantum Image Representation with Reduced Circuit Complexity

-All quantum image representations and circuits in this repository are theoretical and simulation-based.
+All quantum image representations and circuits provided in this repository are purely theoretical and simulation-based.
-No experiments are performed on physical quantum hardware.
+No experiments are conducted on physical quantum hardware.

 Repository Structure
 AQIR-ADS/
-│
 ├── input_datasets/
 │   ├── braintumor/
 │   ├── mrifnl/